Yasmine0Brahimi/AWP-TPs/README.md

-# AWP Coursework Repository
+# AWP Coursework Repository — Attendance App Project

-This repository contains tutorial exercises and the final attendance app project for the AWP course.
+This repository contains tutorial exercises and the final attendance tracking application developed for the AWP course.
+It is organized for clarity, grading, and future portfolio use.

 ## 📂 Tutorials

-- `Tutorial_1`: JavaScript-based attendance app exercise with basic UI and local data handling.
+- `Tutorial_1`: JavaScript-based attendance app exercise.
+  Focuses on front-end logic, local data handling, and basic UI interactions.

-- `Tutorial_2`: PHP-based attendance app exercise using server-side logic and JSON storage.
+- `Tutorial_2`: PHP-based attendance app exercise.
+  Demonstrates server-side scripting, JSON-based data storage, and modular PHP structure.

-## ✅ Final Project
+## ✅ Final Project — `Final_Attendance_App`

-- `Final_Attendance_App`: Complete attendance tracking system with:
+This is the complete attendance tracking system submitted for grading.
+It includes:

 - Role-based access (admin vs student)
 - Real student names and attendance records
-  - Chart.js visualizations for attendance stats
+- Chart.js visualizations for attendance statistics
 - Clean UI with dark theme and modern accents
 - Organized backend using PHP and JSON
+- Modular code structure for maintainability

-## 🧪 Demo Credentials
+### 🧪 Demo Credentials (for grading)

-Use these credentials to test the app:
+Please use the following accounts to test the app:

-- **Admin**: `admin / admin123`
-- **Student**: `student1 / student123`
+- **Admin account**
+  Username: `admin`
+  Password: `admin123`

+- **Student account**
+  Username: `student1`
+  Password: `student123`

 ## 📌 Notes

-- All folders are self-contained and organized for easy grading.
+- All folders are self-contained and clearly named.
-- README and folder names are structured for clarity and future portfolio use.
+- This structure is designed to help instructors quickly locate tutorials and the final submission.
+- The final project is fully functional and styled for presentation.